-how to store sensitive application data outside of a source control repository, while still enabling a smooth, automated process for deploying applications.
-Products like CyberArk’s EPV and Microsoft’s Key Vault help companies manage application data like passwords and secrets, but how can we get Mule to interface with those products.
+A consistent challenge companies face with today’s security-conscious environment is storing sensitive application data outside of a source control repository.
+At the same time, we need to enable a smooth, automated process for deploying applications.
+Products like CyberArk’s EPV and Microsoft’s Key Vault help companies manage application data like passwords and secrets.
+The trick is how to get Mule to interface with those products.

-Our original objective was to create an interface between CyberArk’s EPV and Mule that would allow any application developer manager a set of sensitive properties, outside of standard Java property files, while still continuing to utilize Java property files for plain-text properties.
+Our original objective was to create an interface between CyberArk’s EPV and Mule that would allow any application developer manager a set of sensitive properties.
+We need to accomplish this outside of standard Java property files.
+We also had to still continue to utilize Java property files for plain-text properties.
 Over time, we realized that this interface could be constructed as a template for other third-party products.

 The EPV solution was developed in Mule 3 with the combination of a Spring configuration and a Java class that interacts with the underlying EPV agent.
-The EPV agent is installed on each Mule server as a daemon on the operating system and communicates, securely, with the EPV server that manages the sensitive properties.
+The EPV agent is installed on each Mule server as a daemon on the operating system.
+It communicates, securely, with the EPV server that manages the sensitive properties.

 When Mule starts, the Spring configuration is loaded and the initialization of the Java class that interacts with the agent is started.
 As Mule continues its initialization process, the Java class builds a separate set of properties from a developer-defined list via the EPV agent.